Jaguar XJ: XJ (X350) (2003–2005)

 In 2003, Jaguar introduced the re-engineered and newly designed third generation of the XJ, continuing with the XJ8 model designation.
 Designated internally as the X350, it featured an all-aluminium body and chassis, a new V8 engine, as well as greater interior and luggage spaces.
 It was the first Jaguar XJ to be completely designed under Ford ownership and used electronics and computer-controlled systems sourced through existing partner suppliers or directly produced by Ford.
-Just under 85,000 were manufactured over its seven year production run.
+83,518 were manufactured over its seven-year production run.

 The V8 engine was offered in larger 3.5 and 4.2-litre displacements as well in a supercharged variation.
 A 3.0-litre V6 engine was also offered; neither the V6 petrol nor diesel engines were available in US markets.
 A new six-speed automatic gearbox was fitted which was lighter and offered better economy with lock-up on all gears and a larger spread of ratios.

 Air suspension was fitted at the front and rear, providing adaptive damping as well as rear self leveling— with computer-controlled ride height and suspension mode.
 Dynamic stability control as well as traction control were standard.
 Radar based adaptive cruise control was offered.
 Two-zone climate control was also standard, with four-zone available on long-wheelbase models.
 An optional touch screen interface controlled default settings, satellite navigation, the Alpine audio system, and Bluetooth telephone.
 Jaguar Voice offered voice control of many functions.